DCFApixels/DragonECS-ClassicThreads/README.md

 </br>

 Support for processing entities in multiple threads, based on classic C# threads implementation.
+Inspired by a similar extension for [LeoEcs Lite](https://github.com/Leopotam/ecslite-threads).

 > [!WARNING]
 > The project is a work in progress, API may change.